AnimaGUS-minerva/python-rfc8366-voucher/README.rst

 Example 3: Decoding a CBOR-encoded voucher into an instance
 -----------------------------------------------------------

-To decode a COSE-signed CBOR-encoded voucher, use ``voucher.from_cbor()``.
+To decode a COSE-signed CBOR-encoded voucher, use the ``voucher.from_cbor`` method.

 In this example, we decode a BRSKI "Voucher" sample in the `00-D0-E5-F2-00-02 constrained voucher directory`_ into a ``Vch`` instance, COSE-validate it, and iterate through each attribute in the voucher.

-_00-D0-E5-F2-00-02 constrained voucher directory: https://github.com/AnimaGUS-minerva/voucher/tree/master/data/00-D0-E5-F2-00-02
+.. _00-D0-E5-F2-00-02 constrained voucher directory: https://github.com/AnimaGUS-minerva/voucher/tree/master/data/00-D0-E5-F2-00-02

 ..  code-block:: python3